fluffle/goirc/README.md

 - `add raylu t`: gives raylu the t flag
 - `remove raylu t`: removes the t flag from raylu
 - `remove raylu`: removes all of raylu's flags
+- `ignore raylu`: ignores all messages from raylu's host on this network
+- `unignore raylu`: unignore raylu
 - `list`: lists all users and their access
 - `list raylu`: searches the access list for raylu